msunbay/zod-pg/README.md

 - `tableInsertSchemaName?: string` - Generated insert schema name
 - `tableUpdateSchemaName?: string` - Generated update schema name

-## **JSON Schema Support**
+## JSON Schema Support

-zod-pg cannot know the structure of JSON fields in your database.
-To enable Zod schemas for your JSON fields, you can use the `--json-schema-import-location` option.
+zod-pg cannot determine the structure of JSON fields in your database.
+To use Zod schemas for JSON fields, you can use the `--json-schema-import-location` option.
-When this option is provided, zod-pg will import Zod schemas from the specified location and use them for any JSON fields in your database.
+When this option is provided, zod-pg will import Zod schemas from the specified location for JSON fields in your database.

 ### Setting up JSON Schema Integration